mdschuster/GED-SupplementaryProjects/README.md

 ### Notes:

-All libraries are statically linked, so the project executables should be portable.
+I have included the required static libraries for Mac and Windows.
+So, once compiled, the executables should be portable.

 **For Windows**, the Visual Studio `sln` file is located in the `visualstudio` directory.
 The projects have been properly configured to include all required libraries to create a 64-bit executable, which will be placed in the `bin` directory.